PowerShell/PowerShell/docs/installation/linux.md

 ### Uninstallation - macOS 10.12

-If you PowerShell with Homebrew, uninstallation is easy:
+If you installed PowerShell with Homebrew, uninstallation is easy:

 ```sh
 brew cask uninstall powershell